fwangboulder/Project_Linux_Server_Configuration/README.md

     ```
     What happened?
 The publickey has not been set right.

-    check the key generation section. copy content of id_rsa.pub again and paste
+    Check the key generation section. copy content of id_rsa.pub again and paste it for user grader as followings:

-    it for user grader as followings:
+      ```

       a. log in as ubuntu again: $ssh ubuntu@54.210.72.218